Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Discussion

 Of course such a simple model cannot explain the myriad specific characteristics of real anxiety disorders.
 One example is that our model fails to capture the self-fulfilling prophecy, or vicious circle aspect, common to excessive anxiety.
 Being afraid of badgers does not make a fox more likely to encounter badgers in the future.
 But if a person is nervous because of past failures, that nervousness may be a causal component of future failure.
-Take test anxiety, where a student does badly on a test because of anxiety, which in turn is the result of previous failures.
+Test anxiety is an example: a student performs poorly on one or more tests, becomes anxious about subsequent tests, and that anxiety contributes to poor performance in the future.
 Though it is challenging to see how such self-fulfilling anxiety fits into a framework of evolutionary adaptation, modeling the runaway positive feedback aspect of anxiety is an intriguing area for future work.

+Another interesting direction for future work would be to investigate the case when the environment varies over time.
+Our current model is well suited to address a situation in which offspring disperse to different patches in the environment that remain constant over time (that is, when there is spacial variation but not temporal variation).
+But some environments will also vary over the duration of an individual's lifetime.